 This is not a simple question.
-What a self-employed applicant can consider as income will depend on the mortgage lender there using and most importantly their trading style.
-Other factors include ownership of the business, type and history of trading, and how income is drawn from the business.
+What a self-employed applicant can consider as income will depend on the mortgage lender they’re using and most importantly their trading style.
+Other factors include ownership of the business, type, and history of trading, and how income is drawn from the business.

 To help you get a feel for how things work we outline some main points below.

 If you are making a mortgage application as a limited company director, this is perhaps the most complex area of all.

 Key considerations are:

 - How long the business has been trading

 - What you do with that profit (i.e. have dividends been paid)

 If you have a shareholding of under 25% many lenders will consider you as employed for mortgage purposes.